feaselkl/DotNetMachineLearning/PITCHME.md

 ### A Big Problem

 .NET languages are pretty bad about data processing, especially data analysis.
 We will go through these examples but I would recommend trying out R or Python for this phase.
 F# is an acceptable language for data processing but even it isn't fantastic.
-You'd often have a better time of it pulling data into Excel and implementing in C#.
+You'd often have a better time of it pulling data into SQL and Excel, and then implementing in .NET.

 ---?image=presentation/assets/background/collection.jpg&size=cover&opacity=20